 Accessibility

 CNTI’s digital resources – including event summaries, research, issue primers and other aggregated data – will be practical, comprehensive, easily understandable and readily available to a broad range of stakeholders.
+Each Issue Primer addresses the topic’s complexity, critical research findings, legislative debates, global events and identifies subject matter leaders of note.
+CNTI synthesizes key takeaways and provides links for deeper reading, watching or listening.
 Sources of research and data will be fully transparent.
 Read about our methods and standards here.

 Charlie Beckett, Professor/Founding Director, Polis, London School of Economics